reubenson/reubenson.github.io/src/projects/meandering-printing.md

 year: 2023
 ---

-_Meander_ uses the single, continuous line of the 3D-printer to apply the Greek key ornament to the **form** of a porcelain vessel, as opposed to the surface.
-It offers an invitation to the eye to meander with the vessel while _blurring the line_ betweeen interior and exterior space.
+_Meander_ uses the single, continuous line of a ceramic 3D-printer to translate the Greek key ornamentation into the **form** of a porcelain vessel.
+It offers an invitation to the eye to meander with the vessel while _blurring the line_ between interior and exterior space.
 {.project-grid-item-full}

 <!-- which now requires tracing to distinguish, a surprising invitation for the viewer's eye to enter. -->